oqolarte/oblong/content/project/server.md

 Reboot to make the changes.

-[^xenodm]: Since this is going to be a server, graphical user interface is not needed.
+[^xenodm]: Since this is going to be a server, I don't need graphical user interface.

 [^sd0]: The USB drive.
 This might be different for every other machine.